ckeinsley/BuildHunter/README.md

 - Generate builds per skills desired

 ## Notes on Running
-- How to start neo4j
+- How to start neo4j (Note: Only works on node 6 at the moment)
     - sudo service neo4j {start|stop|restart}
     - sudo cypher-shell
         username=neo4j